vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/11/_index.md

-one "subject-matter-hymn" (*arthasūkta:* but not in its narrower technical sense).—It may be added that the Major Anukr., at the end of its 7th *paṭala* and of its treatment of our book xi., says *evaṁ ṣaṭtriṅçad arthasūktāni:* that is right; for books viii.-xi. have, according to the Berlin count, (4 × 10 hymns =) 40 hymns, of which 4 hymns (our viii.
+one "subject-matter-hymn" (*arthasūkta:* but not in its narrower technical sense).—It may be added that the Major Anukr., at the end of its 7th *paṭala* and of its treatment of our book xi., says *evaṁ ṣaṭtriṅśad arthasūktāni:* that is right; for books viii.-xi. have, according to the Berlin count, (4 × 10 hymns =) 40 hymns, of which 4 hymns (our viii.
 10, ix.
 6, ix.
 7, and xi.
 3) are *paryāya-sūktas*, leaving 36 *artha-sūktas*.
 But this does not prove that our 4